cwcowell/cwcowell.github.io/topics.md

 ## Other

-+ **Presentation skills**: how to structure an effective talk and deliver it with confidence
++ **Presentation skills**: structuring an effective talk and delivering it with confidence